Winter Newsletter 2026

 The sweetness of their voices and the joy in their hearts brought tears to the eyes of our Director.
 It also brought healing.
 She later shared that she had been suffering an aggressive headache and was feeling ill, but this expression of God’s love filled her instead with the healing Christ, and she awoke from the mesmeric claim of sickness.
 After the group left her office, she realized the headache was gone, and soon all the symptoms of sickness had also disappeared.

 What a wonderful example of how a willingness to give can dispel beliefs of inharmony and suffering.
 The deep unity of mankind is revealed through the collaboration and love required by the Joy of Giving, and we all feel an unbounded sense of home right where we are.
 In this expression of good, we discover that God is never “blue.”
-He is bright, active, and blesses, as His children, we are, too!
+He is bright, active, and a blessing.
+As His children, we are, too!

 “The outward symbols disappear